no10ds/DEPRECATED-rapid-api/docs/guides/usage/schema_creation.md

   - `partition_index` (Optional) - Integer value, whether the column is a [partition](#partitions-) and its index.
   - `format` (Conditional) - String value, regular expression used to specify the format of the dates.
 Will only be used and required if the data_type is date.

+# TODO: Add docs on protected
 ### Sensitivity 😭
-The sensitivity level of a dataset can be described by one of three values: `PUBLIC`, `PRIVATE` and `SENSITIVE`.
+The sensitivity level of a dataset can be described by one of three values: `PUBLIC`, `PRIVATE` and `PROTECTED`.
 These determine the access level that different clients will have to the data depending on their permissions.

 ### Tags 🏷